HerrDextro/Lernperiode-11/README.md

 - [ ] As the user I want to be able to practise decoding morse characters
 - [ ] As the user I want to be able to practise decoding morse words/sentences
 - [ ] As the user I want to be able to use the screen to practise keying morse characters
 - [ ] As the user I want to be able to use the screen to key morse words/sentences
+- [ ] As the user I want to have an auditory feedback when keying Morse so that I can learn to decode by sound
 - [ ] As the user I want to be able to set the WPM speed and save it to customize the practising
 - [ ] As the user I want to have an accessible Q-Code list to understand which is appropriate for the situation